departmentfortransport/street-manager-docs/docs/_articles/disruptions-to-service-availability.md

 To see the current status of Production and Sandbox environments visit the [status page here ](http://stats.pingdom.com/uyxey83hvki0)

+## July 2020

+**Production environment**

+* No disruptions to availability

+**Sandbox environment**

+* 09/07/2020 14:36 to 14:37: Sandbox environment partially unavailable for 1 mins due to unexpected outage.

 ## June 2020

 **Production environment**